-Most recently, he conducted Werther for Martha Cardona Opera at Merkin Hall, of which Voce di Meche said “Maestro Keith Chambers...did full justice to Massenet's marvelous score."
-He made his Carnegie Hall debut conducting Die Zauberflöte and has appeared with Crested Butte Music Festival (Rigoletto), Toledo Opera (Cavalleria rusticana, Rigoletto, Falstaff, Ariadne auf Naxos), Opera Saratoga (Gala performance of Tosca), Seattle Opera YAP (Ariadne auf Naxos) and Connecticut Opera.
+Most recently, he conducted Werther for Martha Cardona Opera at Merkin Hall, and he made his Carnegie Hall debut conducting Die Zauberflöte and has appeared with Crested Butte Music Festival (Rigoletto), Toledo Opera (Cavalleria rusticana, Rigoletto, Falstaff, Ariadne auf Naxos), Opera Saratoga (Gala performance of Tosca), Seattle Opera YAP (Ariadne auf Naxos) and Connecticut Opera.

 For New Amsterdam Opera, he has conducted the inaugural performance of the company with Beethoven's Fidelio.
-Mr. Chambers conducted Verdi's La forza del destino, of which the press wrote that "Keith Chambers, the company’s director, is also its conductor...the intensity of the overture proved contagious and the ensembles held together nicely.
+Mr. Chambers conducted Verdi's La forza del destino, of which Parterre.com wrote "Keith Chambers, the company’s director, is also its conductor...the intensity of the overture proved contagious and the ensembles held together nicely.
 His choices of snips to make to keep the running time below four hours escaped the vigilance of all but the pedantic; the result flowed most impressively.
 His taste in scores to revive and singers to perform them is exceptional.
 With the loss of OONY, he fills a niche.
-I hope word spreads of his success and that other such occasions result." - John Yohalem, Parterre.com
+I hope word spreads of his success and that other such occasions result."

 He maintains a strong musical presence as a conductor and coach in New York City, including extensive experience with new music and living composers.
 For American Lyric Theater, he conducted the workshop premiere of The Turing Project and The Poe Project, the latter in conjunction with Opera America's New Works Forum.
 He has also served as Music Director & Pianist for premieres of new operas at Symphony Space in New York City as part of American Lyric Theater's Adam and Eve project.
 For American Opera Projects, he conducted Nora, In The Great Outdoors at Lincoln Center and debuted with the PROTOTYPE Festival for Gregory Spears’ Paul’s Case.